szabgab/perlmaven.com/sites/en/pages/subroutines-and-functions-in-perl.md

 ## Parameters or signature

-In Perl 5 you don't need or can declare the <b>signature</b> of a function.
+In Perl 5 you don't need or can declare the **signature** of a function.

 That is, you cannot declare the list of expected parameters.
 This also means that you won't get any parameter checking from the language.